 If fingernails are smooth and peachy-pink, you are in no pink of your health.
 Appearance of nails reflects your nutritional status as well as body’s nutritional status as well as body’s nutritional needs.
 Let us look at individual nutrients and what happened to fingernails if those nutrients are different.

-Like skin, nails also require adequate hydration.
+Fluid Deficiency: Like skin, nails also require adequate hydration.
 In the absence of proper hydration, nails become dry and brittle.
-Hangnails (dry, torn piece of skin near fingernail) are often amongst the chief complaints in dehydrated individuals.
+Hangnails (dry, torn piece of skin near fingernail) are often among the chief complaints in dehydrated individuals.
 Keeping yourself hydrated is the key to healthy nails.

-Finger Nail changes, white spots, pale nails, inadequate growth can be due to zincdeficiency.
+Zinc Deficiency: Finger Nail changes, white spots, pale nails, inadequate growth can be due to zinc deficiency.
 These, when severe, are clearly linked with acrodermatitis enteropathica, a zinc deficiency disorder.
 Whole grains and cereals, and nuts can help meet the zinc requirements and combat the symptoms.